timothymcmackin/tezos-hackathon-jump-start/README.md

   type returnValue = [list<operation>, storage];

   // Increment entrypoint
+  // Accept an int and the current value of the storage as a parameter
+  // Return a list of operations to run next and the new value of the storage
   @entry
   const increment = (delta : int, store : storage) : returnValue =>
     [list([]), store + delta];

   // Decrement entrypoint
+  // Accept an int and the current value of the storage as a parameter
+  // Return a list of operations to run next and the new value of the storage
   @entry
   const decrement = (delta : int, store : storage) : returnValue =>
     [list([]), store - delta];

   // Reset entrypoint
+  // Accept "unit" to indicate no parameter and the current value of the storage
+  // Return a list of operations to run next and the new value of the storage
+  // Add underscores to parameter names to avoid errors about unused variables
   @entry
   const reset = (_p : unit, _s : storage) : returnValue =>
     [list([]), 0];